rtfenter/Platform-Lifecycle-Controls/README.md

 ---

-## Three Independently Owned States
+## Three independently owned states

 Instead of treating the customer as simply `Active` or `Suspended`, maintain separate state facts.